-Patients in intensive care are particularly fragile and the respect of hygiene measures is therefore fundamental to avoid the risk of infection.
-In some cases, the patient may be contaminating, and hygiene measures will be aimed at protecting you as well.
+Patients in intensive care are particularly fragile and so hygiene measures are therefore fundamental to avoid the risk of infection.
+In some cases, the patient may be infectious, and hygiene measures will be aimed at protecting you as well.
 During the visits, you will be asked to:

 hands in and hands out